regular-life/Codeforces-CLI-Tool/README.md

 ## Technologies Used:

 - Python
-- Python VirtualEnv
 - Bash
 - Selenium for Web Scraping
-- Requests library
+- Requests library for CodeForces API
-- Pytz & tzlocal library
 - YML for config
 - OOPS applied where possible
-- CodeForces API
+- Pytz & tzlocal library

 ## Acknowledgements: